rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/Synchronization/UseCases/LiveProductionSwitching.md

 ## 2. Actors

 - **Production Staff:** Individuals responsible for managing and executing the live production.
-- **NMOS Controller:** The system used to manage device connections and synchronization.
+- **IPMX Controller:** The system used to manage IPMX device connections and synchronization.

 ## 3. Pre-Conditions

-- The production staff has logged into the NMOS Controller system.
+- The production staff has logged into the IPMX Controller system.
-- Video and audio sources are connected to the NMOS Controller.
+- Video and audio sources are connected to the IPMX Controller.
+- Video and audio devices support report of Timing Mode Status
+- Video and audio devices allow manual setting of Timing Modes

 ## 4. Basic Flow

 1. The production staff initiates the live production setup.
 2. The NMOS Controller queries the timing modes and synchronization status of all connected devices.
-3. Devices report their current timing and synchronization status to the NMOS Controller.
+3. Devices report their current timing and synchronization status to the IPMX Controller.
-4. The NMOS Controller assesses the synchronization requirements based on the production setup.
+4. The IPMX Controller assesses the synchronization requirements based on the production setup.
-5. If all sources meet the synchronization criteria, the NMOS Controller confirms readiness for live switching.
+5. If all sources meet the synchronization criteria, the IPMX Controller confirms readiness for live switching.
 6. The production staff proceeds with live production, switching between sources as needed.

 ## 5. Alternate/Exception Flows

 - **5a.
 Manual Synchronization Required:** If automatic synchronization fails:
-    1. The NMOS Controller provides synchronization parameters to the production staff.
+    1. The IPMX Controller provides synchronization parameters to the production staff.
     2. The production staff manually adjusts the devices based on provided parameters.
     3. The process resumes at step 4.